DS-567/AMD-AOHW25_620/Demonstrator/README.md

 # Demonstrator Overview 🔍

 This repository contains the source code for the Smart Watchdog demonstrator presented at ISCAS 2025 and submitted to the [AMD Open Hardware Design Competition 2025].
-It includes a Python GUI frontend and an FPGA backend built in Vitis, running on the Nexys A7-100T board.
-The FPGA bitstream was generated using Vivado.

 It features:
 - Custom PCBs for operation.